Trinity-Developers-Club/20DOOS_WEB/README.md

 ## Event details :

 - 20 Days of Open Source is a **20 Days long** event.
-It is organize by Trinity Cyber Forum & GFG IPEC Student Chapter.
+It is organized by Trinity Cyber Forum & GFG IPEC Student Chapter.
 - Every commit & pull request from a registered github profile will be counted as a valid contribution.
 - You have to make at least 1 contribution in 20 days.
 - Try to make good contributions instead of number of contributions.